akkhayar/docs.akkhayar.com/docs/community/contributing.md

 ### Branching

-Branches are used to isolate development environments for features, bugs, and every other changes that can be made.
+Branches are used to isolate development environments for features, bugs, and every other change that can be made.
 They are ultimately merged back into the main branch.
 Branches are named in the format of `feature/<feature>`, e.g., `feature/add-navbar`.
-Ensure that the feature branch is short lived and is merged back into the main branch within **a week**.
-See [trunk based development](#trunk-based-development) for more details.
+Ensure that the feature branch is short-lived and is merged back into the main branch within **a week**.
+See [trunk-based development](#trunk-based-development) for more details.

 ### Workflow